-Given the extent of the Vietnamese growth story and VNH's long-term performance record, there is potential for the discount to tighten from here.
-Potential catalysts might include signs that inflation is under control in the west, thereby signalling the potential for an end to interest rate rises and possibly some reversal, further signs of an improving outlook for China, and evidence emerging that Vietnamese companies continue to be profitable despite the prevailing headwinds.
+Given the extent of the Vietnamese growth story and VNH's long-term performance record, we continue to think that there is good potential for the discount to tighten from here.
+Potential catalysts would include signs that inflation is under control in the west, thereby signalling the potential for an end to interest rate rises and possibly some reversal, further signs of an improving outlook for China, and evidence emerging that Vietnamese companies continue to be profitable despite the prevailing headwinds.